ciampo/macro-carousel/README.md

 ## Browser support

+### WebComponent Polyfills suite

 In order for this Web Component to work on all evergreen browsers, you may need to add the [WebComponent polyfills suite](https://github.com/webcomponents/webcomponentsjs) to your page. (*Please note that this repository focuses on the `x-slider` Web Component, and not on the polyfills*)

-For browsers not supporting ES6 classes, a possible solution is to transpile the `x-slider` code to ES5 and use the [`custom-elements-es5-adapter.js`](https://github.com/webcomponents/webcomponentsjs#custom-elements-es5-adapterjs) polyfill.
-However, at the moment none of the demos in this repository show this technique yet.

 All the demos in this repository already make use of the polyfills (by using [`webcomponents-loader.js`](https://github.com/webcomponents/webcomponentsjs#webcomponents-loaderjs)).
 The source code of the `x-slider` Web Component also makes optional calls to the `ShadyCSS` polyfill.

 Because of the [`ShadyCSS` polyfill limitations](https://github.com/webcomponents/shadycss#limitations), certain style rules are not applied in polyfilled browsers:

-- all the rules that rely on the `:host-context()` selector are not polyfilled correctly
+- all the rules that rely on the `:host-context()` selector are not polyfilled correctly (these rules are mainly around using the `focus-visible` polyfill)
 - some of the more complex selectors using `:host()` are also not supported.
 This mainly impact the hover/focus states on navigation buttons.
 - normally, external styles have the priority over the internal Web Component styles.
 But sometimes, after the polyfill's transformation, some internal selectors end up having a higher specificity then the external ones.
-This is quite an edge case, but keep an eye for it
+This is quite an edge case, but keep an eye for it (e.g.: the [custom navigation demo](./demo/custom-navigation.html) uses the `!important` keyword to force some styles).

+For browsers not supporting ES6 classes, the tranpiled ES5 version can be used instead (`x-slider.es5.min.js`), together with the  [`custom-elements-es5-adapter.js`](https://github.com/webcomponents/webcomponentsjs#custom-elements-es5-adapterjs) polyfill.
+The [es5 demo](./demo/es5.html) shows how to do that.

 As browser support grows and the polyfills improve, these limitations should become less and less frequent and problematic.

+### Other known cross-browser limitations

+In order to change the color of the navigation button arrow, this project makes use of the `mask-image` CSS property.
+Unofruntaly, when this CSS feature is not supported, the color defined through `--x-slider-navigation-color-focus` is not going to be applied correctly to the arrow.

 ## Test

 Run `npm run test` to run all tests.

 ## Whishlist